Essays 1743

 Here's a quick sample of what the normal version of the font looks like:

 You can also see all the characters if you want.
-It's PDF, 6 pages, about 1.1M (as of version 0.4).
+It's PDF, 5 pages, 370K (as of version 1.1).
+Note that it hasn't yet been updated with the new characters added in 1.2.

 Download